ECCC-ASTD-MRD/gem/README.md

     # or configure and execute the model for a specific case, for example:
     ./runprep -dircfg configurations/GY_cfgs
     ./runmod -dircfg configurations/GY_cfgs
+	make sure you give the complete path to the directory in which the cfg_000 directory is located, such as:
+    ./runprep -dircfg configurations/GEM_theo_cfgs/WILLIAMSON/CASE1_AROUND
+    ./runmod -dircfg configurations/GEM_theo_cfgs/WILLIAMSON/CASE1_AROUND
 ```

 *runmod*'s ```-ptopo``` argument can be used to specify the number of CPU to